Date of Award

 PhD Leadership Studies

-Robert Donmoyer, PhD, Chair; Lea Hubbard, PhD, Member; Hans Peter Schmitz, PhD, Member
+Robert Donmoyer, PhD, Chair; Lea A. Hubbard, PhD, Member; Hans Peter Schmitz, PhD, Member

 Leadership, leader development, leader competencies, local government, leadership development methods

 How do local government leaders perceive the development of their leadership competencies and the methods they have used to acquire competencies to meet on-the-job challenges in a city context?
 There have been few attempts to document leaders’ perceptions of the competencies they need or how they get developed; however, the critical and ubiquitous role of city government demands that we increase understanding of these crucial issues.
 Not only does a majority of the world’s population already live in urban areas (i.e., areas in which competent local governmental activity is required), but this percentage is forecasted to increase from 55% to 68% by 2050.
 Also, the nature of local government is evolving and, as a result, there has been renewed attention on local governments and the practices of local governmental leaders.
 Therefore, the purpose of this study was to generate knowledge about (a) what specific competencies support leadership practice in one city government, and (b) how competencies are developed.
 More specifically, this study explored city government leaders’ perceptions of (a) the challenges faced and the competencies needed to address contemporary on-the-job issues, and (b) the methods that have been employed to acquire the required competencies by leaders in one city government.